Best practices to improve your accounts receivable process

 5. Strategic collection policy

-How is a collection policy different from simply invoicing your customers?
+How is a collection policy different from simply invoicing your customer?

-A collection policy will kick in when your customers aren’t paying or when they are paying late.
-This policy should be highlighted in your credit application so that there are no surprised customers.
+Sending invoices immediately is one thing, but what if the due date comes and goes with collecting payments?
+A collection policy will kick in when your customers aren't paying or when they are paying late.
+This policy should be highlighted in your credit application to maintain relationships (surprised customers tend to be unhappy customers).

 It also needs to be followed carefully.

-The point of a collection policy is to prevent late payments and subsequently resolve these matters amicably.
+The point of a collection policy is to prevent late payments, improve your collection efforts, and ultimately resolve these matters amicably.

 Perhaps there is a genuine and unexpected reason for late or non-payment that we need to consider.
 It happens.
 And wouldn’t you rather keep a customer than spend all that money trying to find another one?

-In-house collection teams will need a plan for contacting customers with overdue accounts.
+In-house collection teams will need a plan for contacting customers with overdue accounts to collect payment.

-For instance, they can send two follow-up emails and, failing any action, will make a weekly call to the customer with a respectful yet firm request for payment.
-After a set period and due warning, the account will be handed over to a collection agency.
+For instance, they can send two follow-up emails with payment reminders and, failing any action, will make a weekly call to the customer with a respectful yet firm request for payment.
+After a set period and due warning, the account will be handed over to a collection agency once the final due date comes and goes.

 You will decide the tone and process of your collections policy.
 Whatever it is, though, make sure it adheres to the legal guidelines respecting debt collection.